 Thanks for your electrical wiring question John.

-Preparations for Installing a Floor Outlet
+Installing a Floor Outlet

 Application: Installing a 120 Volt Floor Outlet.

 Skill Level: Beginner to Intermediate – Best if wired by a Licensed Electrical Contractor.

 Tools Required: Basic Electricians Pouch Hand Tools and a Voltage Tester.

 Estimated Time: Depends on personal level experience, ability to work with tools and the number of outlets that will be added and the access to the location for the new outlets.